hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Filter reviews by user when username is clicked
 - Filter reviews by current user when 'Hello, currentUser' nav link is clicked
 - Update/reformat about page.
+- Fix `file.mimetype` check in `imageController.js` which is causing errors

 ## Housekeeping:
 - Ensure robust and clear error handling